MicrosoftDocs/fabric-docs/docs/data-engineering/load-to-tables.md

 ## Supported file types

 __Load to Tables__ supports PARQUET and CSV file types.
-File extension case does not matter.
+File extension case doesn't matter.

 ## Table and column name validation and rules

 The following standard applies to the Load to Delta experience:

 * Table names can only contain alphanumeric characters and underscores.
-It may contain any english letter, upper or lower case, and underbar (_), with length up to 256 characters.
+It may contain any English letter, upper or lower case, and underbar (_), with length up to 256 characters.
 No dashes (__```-```__) or space characters are allowed.
-* Text files with column headers will be loaded with standard ```col#``` notation as the table column name.
+* Text files without column headers are replaced with standard ```col#``` notation as the table column names.
 * Column names are validated during the load action.
-The Load to Delta algorithm will replace forbidden values with underbar (```_```).
-If no proper column name is achieved during validation, the load action will fail.
-Column names allow any english letter, upper or lower case, underbar (_), and characters in other language such as Chinese in UTF, length up to 32 characters.
+The Load to Delta algorithm replaces forbidden values with underbar (```_```).
+If no proper column name is achieved during validation, the load action fails.
+Column names allow any English letter, upper or lower case, underbar (_), and characters in other language such as Chinese in UTF, length up to 32 characters.

 ## File load to Delta table

-A file selected in the Lakehouse ```Files```section will be loaded to a new Delta table in the ```Tables``` section.
-If the table already exists, it will be dropped and then created.
+A file selected in the Lakehouse ```Files```section to be loaded into a new Delta table in the ```Tables``` section.
+If the table already exists, it is dropped and then created.

    :::image type="content" source="media\load-to-tables\load-from-file.png" alt-text="Load to tables dialog box with filled table name" lightbox="media\load-to-tables\load-from-file.png":::